thomasjsn/Lync-presence-bridge/README.md

 # Lync-presence-bridge
 Set blink(1) and Arduino light based on Skype for Business or Lync presence state.
-See it in action [in this YouTube video video](https://www.youtube.com/watch?v=uuKfg7Y2FPA).
+See it in action [in this YouTube video](https://www.youtube.com/watch?v=uuKfg7Y2FPA).

 Build your own [Lync presence (busy) light](https://www.uctrl.net/p/172).